Waste Management (GRI 306-1, 306-2)

 Useful Soil project

-The Company has implemented the Useful Soil project continuously by using sludge from the wastewater treatment system, which is analyzed to contain a high quantity of nitrogen, an essential nutrient for plant and tree growth, and has no contamination of harmful heavy metals as soil improvement material for agriculture, which creates benefits for farmers and communities.
-In 2024, the company implemented projects in 3 factories: Sri Trang Agro-Industry Public Company Limited, Pattani, Narathiwat and Thung Song Branch.
+The Company continuously implements projects to create value from resources and reduce environmental impacts.
+Sediment from the wastewater treatment system, which has been tested and found to be high in nitrogen a key nutrient for plant growth and free from harmful heavy metal contamination, is repurposed as a soil amendment for agricultural lands and the Company’s rubber plantations, generating benefits for local farmers and communities.
+In 2025, the company implemented projects in 3 factories: Sri Trang Agro-Industry Public Company Limited, Pattani, Narathiwat and Thung Song Branch.

 Sludge from